 One of the most photographed streets in England – it even featured on the inside cover of British passports – Arlington Row was originally built as a monastic wool store.
 It was converted into weavers’ cottages in the 17th century, with the cloth produced sent to nearby Arlington Mill.

 This row of stone cottages draped with flowers lies on a gentle hill alongside a stream.
 Today it’s owned by the National Trust and the cottages are leased to private tenants – though one is available as a holiday let (see below).
-Admiring the views from all angles is one of the top things to do in Bibury, but if you want it all to yourself you’ll have to get there early or off-season.
+Admiring the views from all angles is one of the top things to do in Bibury, but if you want it all to yourself you’ll have to get there early or visit off-season.

 Arlington Row was also a filming location for 2007 movie Stardust, starring Michelle Pfeiffer and Robert de Niro.
 Although the village of ‘Wall’ in the film was mainly filmed 30 miles away in Castle Combe, Arlington Row features as the home of Sienna Miller’s character, Victoria.